-Email policy: Please address general questions to the discussion board.
+Email policy: Please address questions about the course ideas, materials, substance and procedure to the discussion board.
 For personal issues only, email me at: dewees@chass.utoronto.ca.
 I will try to respond within two working days.
 Use your UTORmail account and include ECO 320 and your name in the subject line.